Lucky Grills

 Grills is credited for initiating the Mo Awards, an awards show that celebrate Australian Variety in 1975.

-Early life and career
+Early life

-Born in Johnson St. Moonah, Tasmania, to Francis Leonard Grills and Hilda May (née Dennis) and was the youngest of four sibling, who were Thelda Jean Grills, Raymond Ernest, Eunice and Faye Grills.
-He was best known for portraying the title role of unconventional detective "Bluey" Hills in the television series Bluey in 1976.
+Grills was born on Johnson Street in Moonah, a suburb of Hobart, Tasmania, on 26 May 1928, to Francis Leonard Grills and Hilda May (née Dennis).
+He was the youngest of five siblings, who were Thelda Jean, Raymond Ernest, Eunice and Faye Grills.

+He was born into the depression, at a time when there was little work available and money was tight.
+He was raised on a farm until his family relocated to Melbourne, hoping for better prospects.
+Grills left school at 14 years and took a printing apprenticeship.